ecohealthalliance/lemis/README.md

 source("https://install-github.me/ecohealthalliance/lemis")
 ```

 As this is currently a private repository, you must have a GitHub personal access token set up to install and use the package.
 Instructions for this can be found [here](http://happygitwithr.com/github-pat.html#step-by-step).
-(Note that your token requires both "repo" and "user" permissions.)

 Usage
 -----